 - Users can pass the ID scanning smoothly.

 - Users can discover the entry of other ID types.

 - Dropdown list oftentimes works but needs to be more obvious.

 - Horizontal scroll menu and slideshow diminishes the discoverability.

 - Using a watermark to educate users works but needs to be more specific.

 - The technology can work seamlessly without specifying ID types.

-- Have a separate ID list would be a scalable solution on eng side.
+- Having a separate ID list would be a scalable solution on the engineering side.